TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/resources.md

 The EWC's objectives are not restricted to academic purposes only.
 We are both an academic and social club and our club curriculum reflects as such.

-If you are a student at Temple University and are interested in furthering your knowledge or believe you can contirbute to our understanding of East to West relations, please come join us!
+If you are a student at Temple University and are interested in furthering your knowledge or believe you can contribute to our understanding of East to West relations, please come join us!
 The EWC meets once every two weeks on Thursday, from 6-7 p.m. at Barton Hall, room 205B.
 To view our upcoming events check out our [Facebook](http://www.facebook.com/home.php#!/group.php?gid=345619485455) page.